semimod/DMT-core/README.md

 If you want to supply a new feature, you have implemented in your fork, to DMT, we are looking forward to your [merge request](https://gitlab.com/dmt-development/dmt-core/-/merge_requests/new).
 There we have a template for the merge request, including a checklist of suggested steps.

+The steps are:

+1. Implement the new feature
+2. Add test cases for the new feature with a large coverage
+3. Add new python dependencies to `setup.py`
+4. If a interface is used, add a Dockerfile in which the interfaced software is installed and run the tests inside this Dockerfile
+5. Add additional documentation to the new features you implemented in the code and the documentation.
+6. Format the code using `black`
+7. Update the CHANGELOG with your changes and increase the version numbers in the changed files to the new version that this Pull Request would represent.
+The versioning scheme we use is [SemVer](http://semver.org/).

 ## License